Enterprise Data Visualization Design System

 Information Architecture

-Structured the platform around flexible, role-based views:
+Restructured the platform around role-based navigation and flexible views:

 Design System Foundation